 Changes to the Repairing Standard

-The government announced last year that following a consultation in the spring of 2017 it would be making changes to the Repairing Standard.
+The government announced in 2017 that following a consultation in the spring of 2017 it would be making changes to the Repairing Standard.
 This is the standard of repair that all properties in the private rented sector must adhere to.
 The government has now laid draft legislation before parliament to introduce the following changes:

 From 1 March 2019